 Prompted by numerous headlines regarding the Securities and Exchange Commission's ("SEC") investigation of options practices by public companies, we conducted a voluntary, internal review of our historical stock option grant practices and related accounting.
 The review covered options granted during the period from May 1999 (the date of our initial public offering) through December 2006.
 Based on our preliminary findings, the Company's audit committee retained the law firm of Covington & Burling LLP ("Covington") to assist them in conducting a full investigation of our past option grant practices.
 Covington retained three information technology vendors to facilitate the search and retrieval of electronic data from our computer and backup storage systems, interviewed 27 current and former employees, board members, executive officers and outside counsel and reviewed over a million pages of documents.
 The documents reviewed included compensation committee and board meeting minutes, written consents, electronic data, employment and payroll records, employment agreements and offer letters, grant agreements and notices, SEC filings, recipient lists, stock option database information, and other relevant documents.
 Based on Covington's investigation, the audit committee found no fraud or intentional wrongdoing.
-As a result of the internal review and investigation by Covington, the audit committee found that the original measurement dates of certain stock option grants, for financial accounting purposes, did not meet the requirements of Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees."
-Consequently, for financial accounting purposes, we made the decision to revise the measurement dates for nine of the large grants awarded, and six individual grants, consistent with the standards of APB Opinion No. 25.
-With the exception of one grant, the closing price of our stock at the original stated grant date was lower than the closing price on the revised measurement date, which resulted in additional stock-based compensation expense in each of the years from 1999 through 2006.
+As a result of the internal review and investigation by Covington, the audit committee found no fraud or intentional wrongdoing.
+As a result of the internal accounting purposes, did not meet the requirements of Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees."
+Consequently, for financial accounting purposes, we made the decision to revise the measurement dates for rain stock option stock at the original stated grant scons istent with the standards of APB Opinion No. 25.
+With the exception of one grant, the closing price of our stock at the original stated grant date was lower than the closing price on the revised measurement date, which resulted in additional stock-b years from 1999 through 2006.
 The additional stock-based compensation expense in some years was not material; the adjustment to 2006 was not material and was recorded in the fourth quarter of 2006.